 - PEAC H395 (Capstone Seminar in PJHR)

 The concentration may overlap with students’ majors by one or two courses—any course could potentially count toward two programs.
 (For instance, for political science majors with a concentration in PJHR and a focus on questions of sovereignty, POLS 266 could fill requirements in both political science and PJHR.)
 Such overlap is a possibility, not a requirement.
-Each student works out a plan of study appropriate to his or her focus with the concentration director.
+Each student works out a plan of study appropriate to their focus with the concentration director.
 No more than two of the six credits for the concentration may come from institutions outside of the Bi-Co, and all credits from outside of the Bi-Co should be proposed to the director for approval.